 Cultivation: The Common Mallow occurs in sunny places that are usually mesic to slightly dry.
 Growth is more luxuriant in fertile loamy soil, but it is adaptable to different soil types.
 During a drought, some of the lower leaves on the vine may wither away.
 This plant can survive irregular mowing or occasional attacks from a weed-whacker.

-Range & Habitat: The Common Mallow is occasional to common in most areas of central and northern Illinois, while in southern Illinois it is often uncommon or absent.
+Range & Habitat: The non-native Common Mallow is occasional to common in most areas of central and northern Illinois, while in southern Illinois it is often uncommon or absent.
 Habitats include cropland, abandoned fields, farm lots, vacant lots, areas along roads and railroads, edges of yards, and gardens.
 Highly disturbed areas are preferred, while the invasive potential of this species to natural habitats is low.
 This species is adventive from Europe.

 Photographic Location: At the edge of a yard along a city sidewalk in Urbana, Illinois.
 The day-blooming flowers in the above photograph are only partially open.